 The paper describing the technical details can be downloaded from here.

-The VATT feed is currently offered for 40 nights a year.
-It will be available in 2017A and 2017B.
+The VATT feed was offered for 40 nights a year.
+It was available in 2017A and 2017B.

 Fiber transmission is shown here: